On Thurston's Euler class one conjecture: Further Questions

-Although Thurston's conjecture is for the unit sphere of dual norm, a priori we only know that the Euler class of a taut foliation is inside the unit ball, so a natural question is the following.
+\textbf{Taut foliations with trivial Euler class, and Anosov flows}: Although Thurston's conjecture was stated for the unit sphere of dual norm, a priori we only know that the Euler class of a taut foliation is inside the unit ball.

-\begin{question} Which points inside the unit dual ball can be realized as the Euler class of some taut foliation on $M$? \end{question}
+\begin{question} Which points inside the dual unit ball can be realized as the Euler class of some taut foliation on $M$? \end{question}